Concave and other generalizations of stochastic Gronwall inequalities: Introduction

 For the application to path-dependent SDEs the cases $\int_{0}^{1} \frac{\dd u}{\eta(u)} = +\infty$ and $\int_1^\infty \frac{\dd u}{\eta(u)} = +\infty$ (without necessarily imposing concavity or convexity assumptions on $\eta$) are especially useful.
-Whilst we do not obtain explicit upper bounds for the quantity $\E[\sup_{t\in[0,T]}X^p_t]$ without concavity or convexity assumptions, we do observe that $(X_t)_{t\in[0,T]}$ still behaves similarly w.r.t $H$ as a function $x(t), t\in[0,T]$ satisfying the deterministic Bihari-LaSalle inequality (which is sufficient for the application): We apply these results to prove existence and uniqueness of global solutions to path-dependent SDEs driven by L\'evy processes under one-sided non-Lipschitzian monotonicity and coercivity assumptions.
+Whilst we do not obtain explicit upper bounds for the quantity $\E[\sup_{t\in[0,T]}X^p_t]$ without concavity or convexity assumptions, we do observe that $(X_t)_{t\in[0,T]}$ still behaves similarly w.r.t the process $(H_t)_{t\geq 0}$ as the function $x(t), t\in[0,T]$ w.r.t. the constant $H$ in the deterministic Bihari-LaSalle inequality, for details see \cref{thm:BihariRandomA}.
+These properties are sufficient for our applications: We apply these results to prove existence and uniqueness of global solutions to path-dependent SDEs driven by L\'evy processes under one-sided non-Lipschitzian monotonicity and coercivity assumptions.